-The Shootout will take place in June with the winning films showing in summer 2018 under the auspices of and in collaboration with Asian CineVision.
-The Shootout is a worldwide competition in which filmmaking teams are given a common theme at the start (usually 8pm EST, the first Thursday of June) and then have 72 hours to write, shoot, edit, and complete short films up to five minutes in length.
+The 72 Hour Shootout is a global filmmaking competition for everyone from novices to established filmmakers.
+Filmmaking teams are given a common theme at the start of the Shootout (usually 8pm EST, the first Thursday of June) and then have 72 hours to write, shoot, edit, and complete short films up to five minutes in length.

 Past Judges include hip hop icon Russell Simmons, producer Teddy Zee, ABC Primetime Casting Director Marci Phillips and playwright David Henry Hwang, among others.

 The top 40 films will roll out on AAFL TV.
 Subscribe for free at YouTube.com/asamfilmlab so you get to see them all!

 The 72 Hour Shootout is a registered Trademark of the Asian American Film Lab.